FarabiHussain/PayTrack/README.md

 # PayTrack
-PayTrack provides a GUI for AMCAIM staff that allows easy creation of mayment invoices.
+PayTrack provides a GUI for AMCAIM staff that allows easy creation of payment invoices.

 ## Usage
 - download the latest build.